stacks-network/stacks/README.md

 The Open Name System (ONS) is a protocol that extends DNS by supporting the registration and resolution of:

-1. domains on the blockchain
+1. user handles on the blockchain (deployed)
-1. user handles on the blockchain
+1. domains on the blockchain (design phase)

 #### ONS = ICANN DNS + blockchain handles + blockchain domains